Defeating Our Human Nature (Part 10. Emulations - "I Must Have What You Have!")

 This is the essence of emulation.
 It is ambition and drive yes, which alone may not be a bad thing.
 All men who have a singular goal become focused and strive to do their best.
 But in this case, the ambition turns a shade darker.
 Something lurks behind the drive, within the circumstance behind the motivation.
 It lies deep in the heart.
 This young man wants to make a mark, to grab the attention of the management as not only a good worker but better than everyone else.
 He envies those who have succeeded at what he desires to accomplish.
 He resents the confidence the others have earned by their hard work.
 The resentment causes a slow, burning hatred for other's accomplishments.
 He sees the people who are granted power as undeserving, as unworthy.
 He feels his knowledge matches and may even surpass theirs.
 He concludes he deserves what they have and he will work to match their achievements and surpass them.
 He will not only succeed but discredit them someday.
 His anger and rage boils within him and becomes something that dominates his thinking and reasoning in every decision.

 It is no stretch of the imagination to see violence occurring in a scenario such as this.
-If not put into perspective, this emulation will become so irrational that this young man may be capable of any sin, even though he never would have had any propensity to be violent before.
+If not put into perspective, this emulation will become so irrational that this young man may be capable of any sin, even though he never had any propensity to be violent before.
 The rage inside is boiling, is eating him up, consuming his mind and will.

 Formula For The Sin Of Emulation